epccs/Gravimetric/Manager/manager/PowerManagement.md

 The PWR_IT four bytes sum to 15,1337,334 (e.g., 9*(2**24) + 5*(2**16) + 57*(2**8) + 118).
 PWR_I is measured with analog channel 6 on a 0.068 Ohm sense resistor that has a pre-amp with gain of 50 connected and a referance of 5V.
 PWR_IT is accumulated every 10mSec, so use PWR_I correction and divide by 1000*3600/100 to get 6.037mAHr (e.g., (accumulated/1024)*referance/(0.068*50.0)/36000)).
 Clearly it is running to fast, but it seems to work.

-## Cmd 38 from the application controller /w i2c-debug running read analog referance.
+## Cmd 38 from the application controller /w i2c-debug running access analog referance.

 Needs six bytes from I2C.
 Example shows command followed by select followed by referance value (float).
 Use select=0 for EXTERNAL_AVCC, and select=1 for INTERNAL_1V1 (SelfTest needs to be update to save EXTERNAL_AVCC,but INTERNAL_1V1 is not used at this time).